digitaldeacon/memberhive/README.md

 **PHP**: `yarn phplint` or `npm run phplint`

+## Changes to Core
+Whenever you change something in the core folder you are required to rebuild the package.
+In a Yarn environment you would either be in /core and `yarn build`, or be in the root and `yarn build:core`.

+If you don't do that you're changed code will not show up in the web or mobile app.

 ## Changes to DB

 + Undo all migrations : `php api/yii migrate/down all --interactive=0`